README file from

 The two AI commands work on the cards you tick on the board (each card has a selection checkbox, with Select all / Select none in the toolbar).
 With nothing selected they fall back to the cards currently visible under your filters.
 A batch cap keeps a single run bounded; re-run to continue.

-The settings tab covers the classifier (mode, model, API key), the vault layout (root folder, default `_bookmarks`), preview behavior (image proxy, screenshot fallback), the free service layers (favicon, Wayback), classification behavior (allow new tags, allow new folders, duplicate and same-domain warnings, max tags, excerpt length), the Organize commands (batch cap, broken-link folder, default broken-link remediation), and a Raindrop API token for the Raindrop import.
+The settings tab covers the classifier (mode, model, API key), the vault layout (root folder, review before saving), the bookmark bar (show it, how many starred bookmarks it holds), preview behavior (image proxy, screenshot fallback), the free service layers (favicon, Wayback), classification behavior (allow new tags, allow new folders, duplicate and same-domain warnings, max tags, excerpt length), the Organize commands (batch cap, broken-link folder, default broken-link remediation), a Raindrop API token for the Raindrop import, and a password for the board's Hidden-cards lock.
 The API key and token fields each have a Test button to check they work.

 - The image proxy (wsrv.nl) and the screenshot fallback (Microlink) see the image and page URLs you save.
 Both are optional and can be turned off in settings.